RanXuCan/EducationalManagementSystem/README.md

 # EducationalManagementSystem
-Course Desing Of JavaEE; It is just finished with struts2!
+Course Desing Of JavaEE; It is just finished with struts2 and spring!